 The psychological contract refers to the unspoken, often informal and mutual obligation expected between an employer and employee.
-The psychological contract is based on mutual fairness, trust and belief that each party will honor said contract.
+The psychological contract is based on mutual fairness, trust and the belief that each party will honor said contract.
 The psychological contract can be inferred from past actions, events and spoken statements.
 It often has more of an impact on a persons’ day to day behavior than that of a legal.
 Where the psychological contract is positive, increased employee commitment and satisfaction will have a positive impact on business performance.

 When broken the psychological contract can have both negative and positive implications.
 When breached, the contract can decrease in job satisfaction, employee well-being and employee turnover.
-Also the psychological contract can negatively impact employee commitment and engagement.
+Also, the psychological contract can negatively impact employee commitment and engagement.

 However, there are positives associations made when the psychological contract is disrupted.
-The breach allows for the adaptation of the contract and social behaviors though coping mechanisms.
+The breach allows for the adaptation of the contract and social behaviors through coping mechanisms.
 The “contract repair” stage allows for restoring the balance between employee and employer, along with each party upholding their responsibilities.

-With changes continuously impacting the workforce, the psychological contract is an important aspect often over looked.
+With changes continuously impacting the workforce, the psychological contract is an important aspect often overlooked.
 Current workplace changes include but are not limited to:

 • Company downsizing.

 • Increasing emphasis on human resources as a competitive advantage.

 It is important to note that the psychological contract is highly dependent on employee resilience and cultural values.
 Also, it is better to prevent a breach than repairing the damage.
 Breaches cannot be avoided, therefore, it may be better to spend time negotiating or renegotiating each parties’ expectations and assumptions about the contract.

 - Process fairness: people want to participate when important decisions are made.
 When their interest is taken into account, they are treated with respect and they are consulted about change job satisfaction increases.